faustic/fauces/doc/dev/virtual_system/vs_instructions.md

 The content of a register is always interpreted as an unsigned 64-bit value.

-The expression `X & PM` is always interpreted as a pointer to an 8-bit value, where X can be any of R0, R1, S0, S1 or PC.
+The expression `A & PM` (where A can be any of R0, R1, S0, S1, X0, X1, PC or the
+sum of two of them) is always interpreted as a pointer to an 8-bit value.

 A 64-bit value is always assumed to be converted into an 8-bit value before assigning it to a byte in memory, by truncating it to the least significant 8